gabriellovate/wikibib/SETUP.md

 **Execute the remaining commands verbatim.**
 They do not need to be edited (if the setup works as intended).

+You might have to run  **all commands as`sudo`, specially if you are using a Windows Subsystem for Linux.**
 Next you must clone `wikibib/wikibib` and reconfigure the remote repositories.

-Note that you might have to run the commands as `sudo`, specially if you are using a Windows Subsystem for Linux.

 ```sh
 # Clone manubot/rootstock